dotnet/dotnet-monitor/documentation/api/definitions.md

 ## MetricType (8.0+)

-Enumeration that describes the type of metrics a provider consumes
+Enumeration that describes the type of metrics a provider consumes.

 | Name |
 |---|